Naenae: Swimming pool

-Naenae's shopping centre contained an Olympic-size swimming-pool, built when New Zealand hosted an international diving championships.
+Naenae's shopping centre contained an Olympic-size swimming pool, built when New Zealand hosted an international diving championships.
 The pool was opened on 10 November 1956, and had three diving boards.
 Originally open-air, a roof over the pool was completed in 1987, making it usable all year round.
-A hydroslide was constructed adjacent to the main pool in the same project.
-The toddlers' paddling pool remained open-air for a few years more.
-At the time of the completion of the roof, the pool was the only facility in Wellington with both a 50 metre pool and competition diving platforms.
+A hydro slide was constructed adjacent to the main pool in the same project.
+The toddlers' paddling pool remained open-air for a few more years.
+At the time of the completion of the roof, the pool was the only facility in Wellington with both a 50metre pool and competition diving platforms.

 The pool closed in April 2019 due to earthquake concerns.
 In 2021, the Hutt City Council approved a budget of $68m for replacing the pool as part of their 10-year plan.
 In 2020, the council had funding support of $27m from central government.
 Demolition of the original pool began in 2021, in preparation for redevelopment.
 In 2022, the former Community Hall was demolished in preparation for the new build.
 In December 2024 the rebuilt pool, named Te Ngaengae Pool and Fitness, opened.
-It contains a 50 metre Olympic pool, a second leisure pool, two hydro slides, and a fitness centre.
+It contains a 50metre Olympic pool, a second leisure pool, two hydro slides, and a fitness centre.